 - Click Add IPv6, The Policy Settings page. - Enter a number in the Policy Index field.
-The Policy Index is a unique number within the range of 1 - 65535 which identifies the policy.
-This field is mandatory. - Choose the parameters to add for the policy, and enter data one or more of the parameters required for your policy.
-They are listed here: - o VLAN ID A unique number identifying a VLAN ranging from 1 to 4094. - o 802.1p Priority 802.1p priority level of the frame ranging from 0 to 7. - o Protocol Indicates the packet protocol ranging from 0 to 255. - IPv6 Source IP Address Specifies the IPv6 Source IP address. - Prefix Length Indicates the length of the Source IP ranging from 1-128. - IPv6 Destination IP Address Specifies the IPv6 Destination IP address. - Prefix Length Indicates the length of the Destination IP ranging from 1- 128. - Source Layer 4 Port Indicates the source layer 4 port ranging from 1 -65535. - Destination Layer 4 Port Indicates the destination layer 4 port ranging from 1 65535. - Policy Sequence: Enter a number in the Policy Sequence field.
-The Policy Sequence must be a unique number within the range of 1 -65535.
-This field is mandatory. - Policy Action: In the Permit/Deny field, use the pull down menu to select one of the following parameters: - Deny This selection drops ingress packets that conform to the specified Replaced-CoS or Replaced-DSCP. - Permit This selection allows ingress packets that conform to the specified Replaced-CoS or Replaced-DSCP to be processed by the switch.

-Note: You must enter a selection for Deny/Permit field even if the Profile Action ID that you have entered ignores both the Replaced-DSCP and Replaced-CoS fields.

-- Replaced-CoS: Enter a number in the Replaced-CoS field ranging from 0 to 7.
+The Policy Index is a unique number within the range of 1 256 which identifies the policy.
+This field is mandatory. - Enter a number in the VLAN ID field.
+A unique number identifying a VLAN ranging from 1 to 4094.

+- Enter a number in the 802.1q Priority field.
+Enter the priority level of the frame ranging from 0-7. - Choose the parameters to add for the policy, and enter data one or more of the parameters required for your policy.
+They are listed here: - IP Protocol Select from the drop down menu the type of IP Protocol (TCP, UDP, ICMP, Other or Any) and fill in the unique number identifying the range of 1 - 255 - DSCP: The DSCP (Differentiated Services Code Point) value in the IP header ranging from 0 - 63 - o IPv6 Source IP Address Specifies the IPv6 Source IP address - Prefix Length Indicates the length of the Source IP ranging from 1-32. - ICMP Type The ICMP (Internet Control Message Protocol) value ranging from 1 255 - ICMP Code - The ICMP (Internet Control Message Protocol) value ranging from 1 - 255 - Source Layer 4 Port Indicates the source layer 4 port ranging from 1 -65535. - Destination Layer 4 Port Indicates the destination layer 4 port ranging from 1 - 65535. - Policy Action: In the Permit/Deny field, use the pull down menu to select one of the following parameters: - Deny This selection drops ingress packets that conform to the specified Replaced-CoS or Replaced-DSCP. - Permit This selection allows ingress packets that conform to the specified Replaced-CoS or Replaced-DSCP to be processed by the switch. - Note: You must enter a selection for Deny/Permit field even if the Profile Action ID that you have entered ignores both the Replaced-DSCP and Replaced-CoS fields. - Replaced-CoS: Enter a number in the Replaced-CoS field ranging from 0 to 7.
 This field indicates the CoS level of interest.
-This field is not mandatory and you may elect to leave it blank - o Replaced-DSCP: Enter a number in the Replaced-DSCP field within the range of 0 to 63.
+This field is not mandatory and you may elect to leave it blank - Replaced-DSCP: Enter a number in the Replaced-DSCP field within the range of 0 to 63.
 This field indicates the DSCP level of interest.
-This field is not mandatory and you may elect to leave it blank. - Rate Control Index: The Rate Control Index is a unique number within the range of 1 - 65535.
-This field is mandatory and must match the Rate Control Settings page. - O Port List: Select the interface for which you want to display data. - Click Add to add the policy to the Policy Table.
+This field is not mandatory and you may elect to leave it blank.

+- Rate Control Index: The Rate Control Index is a unique number within the range of 1 - 65535.
+This field is mandatory and must match the Rate Control Settings page. - O Ingress Port List: Select the interface for which you want to display data. - Click Add to add the policy to the Policy Table.